foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # Jakarta Syndrome
 Naar `[[ ]] Heat` van [Nick Land](http://www.ccru.net/swarm1/1_melt.htm)

-the tangle of your sweaty limbs in thin sheets
+the tangle of your sweaty limbs under thin sheets
 a stale glass of water
 midnight walks
 cling to the skin like a parasite